PsycheFoundation/psyche/psyche-book/src/development/running-onchain.md

 just setup-solana-localnet-test-run run_id=<RUN_ID>
 ```

-Then, in another terminal, run a client to train the test model and joining the run with name `RUN_ID`.
+Then, in another terminal, run a client to train the test model and join the run with name `RUN_ID`.
 If no run name is provided, the name `test` will be used by default.

 ```bash
 just start-training-localnet-client run_id=<RUN_ID>